My wife and I really enjoy the home decor industry, and we feel blessed to have built a successful online business.

 Polyurethane Water Is Best

 A product called Quick Water is mixed the exact same way as your typical acrylic water and takes about the same time to cure; however, it is guaranteed not to turn yellow.
 This is especially important if you're using an expensive glass vase to put your silk flower stems in.
 You can purchase this at some craft stores, and it's abundant online from a company out of southern California.

 Try Craft Water for Expensive Vases

 Many people have very expensive vases or would like to change out the floral arrangements.
-This is simply not possible with your acrylic and polyurethane waters as they will adhere to the glass vase and are permanent.
+This is simply not possible with acrylic and polyurethane waters as they will adhere to the glass vase and are permanent.

 Craft water is different; it's a gel and can be removed and re-used over and over again.
 I will write another article on how to use this type of water because it is a little more involved than just mixing 50/50.
-Once it's in, it is just a matter of putting your vase in some hot water to thin the gel, then it comes right out, or you can change out the flowers to match your decor.
+Once it's in, it is just a matter of putting your vase in some hot water to thin the gel and it comes right out, or you can change out the flowers to match your decor.

 Don't Be Afraid to Try